haberdashPI/vscode-master-key/notes.md

 thoughts: things I must have to release:
 - keybinding documentation features
   - markdown output / html
-- well documented default keybindings
++ well documented default keybindings
 + mode customization
   + have an option to allow a default command that operates on all keys that *aren't* specified OR that pass a regex
 - MODERNIZED SELECTION UTILITIES
-  - good documentation
+  - modernized command documentation
   - modern build setup
+  - some basic UX tests
+  - 1.0 release
 + final design of keybinding file that I'm relatively satisfied with
   + fix the repeat keybindings
   + fix default expansion